 T4b (oral cavity): The tumor has invaded the base of the skull and/or encases the internal arteries.

 T4b (oropharynx): The tumor has spread into the nasopharynx, skull base, or nearby arteries and muscles.

-Node.
-The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
-There are many lymph nodes in the head and neck area, and careful assessment of lymph nodes is an important part of staging.
+There are many lymph nodes in the head and neck area.
+Careful assessment of lymph nodes is an important part of staging.

 NX: The regional lymph nodes cannot be evaluated.